equalitie/swabber/README.md

 The <code>swabberd</code> file can be used as an init script if you're installing the package by hand.

+The <code>banpub-faker.py</code> example publisher also requires the Tornado Python library which can be installed with:

+    apt-get install python-tornado

 iptables interface
 -------------